EldritchElli/SDW/Core.md

 ### Characters

 Characters are sentient creatures controlled by Players that are not summoned creatures or familiars.
 Characters interact with the world the Game Master creates.
-Characters are customizable and are discussed further in the Character Creation section.

 **Player's Goal**

-the goal of the Players is to fulfill their Character's abmitions and satisfy their lifestyles.
+The goal of the Players is to fulfill their Character's ambitions and satisfy their lifestyles.
 Players should seek to use their agency to change the world for the better of worse.
 Gigs and other various activities allow Players to fulfill their character's needs as well as let them earn money in the meantime.